 Accommodation in Valletta

-It’s very, very peaceful – and there’s attractions like the Torri ta’ San Ġiljan (a historical watch tower that you can go up and in).
-It’s also important to note that the road along the sea is the major bus route so getting anywhere from Sliema is very easy.
+It’s very, very peaceful – and there are attractions like the Torri ta’ San Ġiljan (a historical watchtower that you can go up and in).
+It’s also important to note that the road along the sea is the major bus route so getting anywhere else in Malta from Sliema is very easy.

-As you walk towards St. Julian’s, the scene will get more livelier.
-The bars and restaurants increase in frequency as you near Spinola Bay and the further you go you’ll be in the famous St. Julian’s which has all the best clubs and bars in one area.
+As you walk towards St. Julian’s, the scene will get livelier.
+The bars and restaurants increase in frequency as you near Spinola Bay.
+The further you go, you’ll be in the famous St. Julian’s/Paceville which has all the best clubs and bars in one area.

 Malta Tip: Take the ferry from Sliema to Valletta and back.
 They run every 30 minutes (from one of the sides) in the summer and it takes about 10 minutes to cross.

 Accommodation in Sliema + St Julian’s

 Of course, there’s the actual walled medieval town of Mdina.
-As the former capital of Malta way back when, there’s history around every corner.
+As the former capital of Malta way back when there’s history around every corner.
 From up high on the walls, you can get a great view of the surrounding area.

-There’s a great attraction/museum at St. Paul’s Catacombs – the largest Roman underground cemetery in Malta.
+There’s a great attraction/museum in Rabat known as St. Paul’s Catacombs – the largest Roman underground cemetery in Malta.
 We checked them out and it was great to learn about the Roman influence and the history of Malta, in general.